Meet the Apple Family

 Cortland: Red color with some green.
 Sweet with a little bit of tart flavor, not as crisp as other apples.
 Good for snacking, salads and baking.

 Fuji: Red and yellow color.
-Firm and very sweet.
+Firm and sweet.
 One of the most popular apples that are delicious to eat raw.

 Gala: Red color with yellow throughout.
-Crispy, juicy and very sweet.
+Crispy, juicy and sweet.
 Another popular apple that’s best eaten raw.

-Golden Delicious: Light yellow color.
+Golden delicious: Light yellow color.
 Sweet and crisp.
 Good for snacking and baking.

 Jonagold: Red color with light yellow top.
 Firm, juicy and sweet-tart flavor.
 Great for both eating raw and baking.

-Pink Lady: Light red-pink color.
+Pink lady: Light red-pink color.
 Juicy and tart with a bit of sweetness.
 Best for eating raw.

-Red Delicious: Shiny, dark red color.
-Heart shaped with knobs or “feet” at the bottom.
+Red delicious: Shiny, dark red color.
+Heart-shaped with knobs or “feet” at the bottom.
 Sweet and juicy – one of the most well-known apples.
 Best eaten raw.

 Appetizing apple ideas: